CentralValleyModeling/pandss/README.md

+# pandss - any DSS

-# A simplified, unified DSS Library in Python
+## A simplified, unified HEC-DSS Library for Python

-Interact with data in DSS files like you're used to.
-This library sits on top of the giants that have come before us, and those that will come after.
-Learn the API in this library, and get the advantages of other DSS libraries like [pyhecdss](https://github.com/CADWRDeltaModeling/pyhecdss), [pydsstools](https://github.com/gyanz/pydsstools), or others.
+DSS interactions for DSS 6 and 7.
+This library sits on top of smarter packages that came before it.
+Learn the `pandss` API, and use the speed of other DSS libraries without neededing to switch APIs with every file.
+Engines currently supported include [pyhecdss](https://github.com/CADWRDeltaModeling/pyhecdss), and [pydsstools](https://github.com/gyanz/pydsstools).

 ## Supports

 - DSS version 6, 7
 - Reading catalogs
 - Reading regular timeseries
+- Writing regular timeseries

 In development:

-- Writing regular timeseries
 - Irregular timeseries

+> [!NOTE]
+> Do you want to add support for a new DSS engine?
+Add a module under `pandss.engines` that implements the methods on `pandss.engines.EngineABC`, and add a lookup in `get_engine` to your new module.
+Pull requests are encouraged.

 ## Examples